 On Pinterest, users actively search with the intent to learn, plan, or purchase.
 Over 2 billion searches occur monthly on the platform, with 66% of users considering Pinterest their go-to platform for searches.
 This search-focused behavior translates directly to website traffic.

-The platform’s visual search capabilities are particularly powerful.
-Pinterest’s Lens technology can identify objects in images and suggest related pins, making it a market leader in visual search.
-For bloggers, this means creating content that aligns with search intent is crucial.
+The platform’s visual search engine capabilities are particularly powerful.
+Pinterest’s Lens technology can identify objects in images and suggest related pins, making it a market leader in visual discovery.
+For Pinterest bloggers, this means creating content that aligns with search intent is critical.

 When someone types a query like “vegan chocolate cake recipe” into Pinterest’s search bar, the platform displays content that matches this intent based on: